networkservicemesh/examples/examples/universal-cnf/README.md

 ## Configuration

-UCNF can be deployed and configured to implement various cloud-native netowrking scenarios.
-For this, it exposes a configuration file interface, where the solution integrator can program it.
+UCNF can be deployed and configured to implement various cloud-native networking scenarios.
+For that, it exposes a configuration file interface, where the solution integrator can program it.

 ### The configuration file
 The configuration of UCNF is a yaml file that resides in `/etc/universal-cnf/config.yaml`.
 One would typically want to manage these configurations through Kubernetes ConfigMap and mount it as volume.
 Here is an incomplete `Deployment` which illustrates this concept: